 Or at least a blossoming one.
 There’s a great deal more to learn and the lessons are always changing.
 The biggest thing is you have to start somewhere.
 Begin by implementing your own branding strategies, measure, adapt, and repeat.
 Follow our blog for more lessons on the wild west of branding, download this guide to share with your team, and let us know what you’ve learned along the way.

 Tackling a completely new topic, especially one with as much complexity as branding, can be challenging.
 Luckily, you don’t have to do it alone.
-Olive & Company can guide you through the branding process.
+As a modern branding agency, Olive & Company can guide you through the process.
 Contact us to learn how we help businesses build authentic brands.

 Fill out the form for a downloadable PDF version of the guide you can reference later.